 \subsection{Comparing to a permutation method}

 To better understand the ideas behind our method, we next ask whether we could have constructed the matrix of knockoff features $\Xproxy$ with a simple permutation.
-Specifically, would the above results hold if, instead of constructing $\Xproxy$ as above, we use a matrix $\Xperm$, with entries given by for some randomly chosen permutation $\pi$ of the sample indices $\{1,\dots,n\}$?
-In particular, the matrix $\Xperm$ will always satisfy
+Specifically, would the above results hold if instead of constructing $\Xproxy$ as above, we use a matrix $\X^{\pi}$, with entries given by

-and so the permuted covariates display the same correlation structure as the original covariates, while breaking association with the response $\y$ due to the permutation.
+for some randomly chosen permutation $\pi$ of the sample indices $\{1,\ldots,n\}$?
+In particular, the matrix $\X^{\pi}$ will always satisfy $ \X^{\pi}{}^\top\X^{\pi}= \X^\top\X$, and so the permuted covariates display the same correlation structure as the original covariates, while breaking association with the response $\y$ due to the permutation.

 Permutation methods are widely used in applied research.
 While they may be quite effective under a global null, they may fail to yield correct answers in cases other than the global null; see also \cite{chung2013,romano2013} for other sources of problems associated with permutation methods.
 Consequently, inference in practical settings, where some signals do exist, can be quite distorted.
 In the linear regression problem considered here, a permutation-based construction can dramatically underestimate the FDP in cases where $\X$ displays nonvanishing correlations.
 To understand why, suppose that the features $\X_j$ are centered.
-Then the Gram of the augmented design matrix $\augpermmatrix$ is equal to where the approximately-zero off-diagonal blocks arise from the fact that $\Ep{\pi}{\X_i^\top \Xperm_j} =0$ when the features are centered.
-In particular, the exchangeability results (\lemsref{pairs_cov} and \lemssref{pairs}) will not hold for the augmented matrix $\augpermmatrix$, and this can lead to extremely poor control of FDR.
+Then $\X^\top\X=\X^{\pi} {}^\top\X^{\pi}=\bolds\Sigma$, but $\X^\top\X^{\pi}\approx\mathbf0$.
+In particular, the exchangeability results (Lemmas \ref{lem:pairs_cov} and \ref{lem:pairs}) will not hold for the augmented matrix $[\X\ \X^{\pi}]$, and this can lead to extremely poor control of FDR.